ChristopherRogers1/intro-git/student/my_file.md

 # About Me
-My name is: Dhruv.
+My name is: Christopher.

 ## Food
-My favorite food is: Pad Thai.
+My favorite food is: Cheeseburgers.

-##
+## Hobbies
-My hobbies are: PC games, swimming, basketball.
+My hobbies are: Competitive games, football, and poker.

-##
+## Music
-My favorite artist/band is: Nirvana.
+My favorite artist/band is: MF DOOM.